-We expect to depend on Medicare and a limited number of private payers for a significant portion of our revenues and if these or other payers stop providing reimbursement or decrease the amount of reimbursement for our current assays and our planned future assays, our revenues could decline.
+\We expect to depend on Medicare and a limited number of private payers for a significant portion of our revenues and if these or other payers stop providing reimbursement or decrease the amount of reimbursement for our current assays and our planned future assays, our revenues could decline.

-Approximately 39% and 43% of total net revenues during each of the year ended December 31, 2018 and the six months ended June 30, 2019 were associated with Medicare reimbursement.
-Approximately 11% of total net revenues during the year ended December 31, 2018 and 20% of total net revenues during the six months ended June 30, 2019 were associated with Blue Cross Blue Shield reimbursement, and approximately 17% and 8%, respectively, of total net revenues were associated with United Healthcare reimbursement.
+Approximately 39% and 40% of total net revenues during the year ended December 31, 2018 and the nine months ended September 30, 2019, respectively, were associated with Medicare reimbursement.
+Approximately 11% and 20% of total net revenues during the year ended December 31, 2018 and the nine month period ended September 30, 2019, respectively, were associated with Blue Cross Blue Shield reimbursement, and approximately 17% and 8% of total net revenues during the year ended December 31, 2018 and the nine month period ended September 30, 2019, respectively, were associated with Blue Cross Blue Shield reimbursement, and approximately 17% and 8% of total net revenues during the year ended December 31, 2018 and the nine month period ended September 30, 2019, respectively, were associated with United Healthcare reimbursement.
 We cannot assure you that, even if our current assays and our planned future assays are otherwise successful, reimbursement for the currently Medicare, Blue Cross Blue Shield, and United Healthcare covered-portions of our current assays and our planned future assays would, without such contracted payer reimbursement for the capture/enumeration portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.